mateuszmroz93/ansible-role-android-sdk/README.md

 Available variables are listed below, along with default values (see `defaults/main.yml`):

-    android_sdk_download_location: http://dl.google.com/android/android-sdk_r23.0.2-linux.tgz
+    android_sdk_download_location: https://dl.google.com/android/repository/sdk-tools-linux-4333796.zip

+The location to the Android SDK tools package to be downloaded.

+    android_sdk_install_location: /opt

 The location to the Android SDK tools package to be installed.

-    android_sdk_install_location: /opt
+    android_sdk_install_catalog: android-sdk-linux

-The location on disk where you'd like to SDK to be installed.
+The name of catalog  on disk where you'd like to SDK to be installed.

     ubuntu_dependency_packages:
       - "libncurses5"